 - K-AUM (Assets Under Management) K-AUM captures the risk of harm to clients from an incorrect discretionary management of client portfolios or poor execution and provides reassurance and client benefits in terms of the continuity of service of ongoing portfolio management and investment advice.
-During the year under review, the Company did not provide portfolio management or investment advice services, thus the Company was not subject to the risk relating to this K-factor. - K-CMH (Client Money Held) K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
-As part of its business, the Company holds funds on behalf of its customers, and to this end, it is subject to the risk captured by this K-factor.

-- K-ASA (Assets Safeguarded and Administered) K-ASA captures the risk of safeguarding and administering client assets and ensures that investment firms hold capital in proportion to such balances, regardless of whether they are on their own balance sheet or in third-party accounts.
-During the year under review, the Company provided the ancillary service of safekeeping and administration of Financial Instruments for the account of Clients, hence the Company is subject to this k-factor. - K-COH (Client Orders Handled) K-COH captures the potential risk to clients of an investment firm which executes orders in the name of the client, and not in the name of the investment firm itself.
+The Company is not authorised for the Portfolio Management or Investment Advice investment services, and hence K-AUM is not applicable. - K-CMH (Client Money Held) K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
+As part of its business, the Company holds funds on behalf of its customers, and to this end, it is subject to the risk captured by this K-factor. - K-ASA (Assets Safeguarded and Administered) K-ASA captures the risk of safeguarding and administering client assets and ensures that investment firms hold capital in proportion to such balances, regardless of whether they are on their own balance sheet or in third-party accounts.
+During the year under review, the Company provided the ancillary service of safekeeping and administration of Financial Instruments for the account of Clients, hence it is subject to this k-factor. - K-COH (Client Orders Handled) K-COH captures the potential risk to clients of an investment firm which executes orders in the name of the client, and not in the name of the investment firm itself.
 The Company executes its clients' orders, therefore the risk reflected by this K-factor applies though is immaterial.